 - All the body slides and raft slides have a minimum height requirement of either 42 inches or 48 inches.

-- Walhalla Wave and Ray Rush require those between 42 inches and 48 inches tall to either ride to wear a life vest and Riptide Race requires those between 42 inches and 48 inches tall to ride with a supervising companion.
+- Walhalla Wave and Ray Rush require those between 42 inches and 48 inches tall to wear a life vest and Riptide Race requires those between 42 inches and 48 inches tall to ride with a supervising companion.

 - Guests under 51 inches are strongly encouraged to wear a life vest on Roa's Rapids whereas guests under 48 inches are strongly encouraged to wear a life vest on Loggerhead Lane.